If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 Consumers have a big appetite for visual content.
 But not just any photos or videos will fit their need.

 You probably already capture beautiful, stylized photos and videos of your products.
 That professional content certainly has a role to play, but it’s no longer enough.
-That’s because 88% of consumers specifically seek out photos and videos from others like them before making a purchase – up from 88% in 2016.
+That’s because 99%of consumers specifically seek out photos and videos from others like them before making a purchase – up from 88% in 2016.
 In addition, 77% always or regularly seek out this content.

 User-generated visual content is authentic — and shoppers trust it.
-In fact, 65% of shoppers indicate they’re more likely to trust products that have user-submitted photos or videos.
+In fact, 65% of shoppers indicate user-generated imagery is more authentic and “real” than brand-created imagery.
 What’s more, this imagery allows shoppers to understand what a product looks like “out in the wild,” being used by someone like them.
 And that helps them make better purchase decisions.